How we are Doing a World of Good

 About U-M School of Public Health

-U-M SPH faculty, researchers, students and partners are:
+Right now, our faculty, researchers, students, and public health partners are:

-- and pioneering health policy that gives greater access to health care and prevention services.
+- pioneering health policy that gives greater access to health care and prevention services;